Education at Taylor

 - York St John University: This England school allows Education students to take major classes as well as explore the culture of the United Kingdom.

-- Manila International Practicum: Education majors embark on a three-week study abroad trip to Manila, Philippines where they participate in classroom instruction in several schools in Cuatro.
+- International Practicum: Education majors embark on a three-week study abroad trip to the Philippines, Bahamas, or Belize, where they participate in classroom instruction in several local schools.

 - Dominican Republic: This team partners with Students International to serve in various ministry sites across the country, including a special education emphasis.
 Their goal is to meet both physical and spiritual needs of locals as they seek to develop relationships and share God’s love in their interactions.